Crom Estate

-The Crom Estate (pronounced K-ROM') is a nature reserve located in the south of County Fermanagh, Northern Ireland, along the shores of Upper Lough Erne.
-It is one of three estates owned and managed by the National Trust in County Fermanagh, the others being Florence Court and Castle Coole mansions.
+The Crom Estate (/'krʌm/, An Chrom) is a nature reserve located in the south-east of County Fermanagh in Northern Ireland, along the shores of Upper Lough Erne.
+It is one of three estates owned and managed by the National Trust in County Fermanagh, the others being Florence Court and Castle Coole.
 The estate comprises 1350 acre, composed primarily of riparian forest.
 Some trees are so ancient that physical access is restricted.
+Almost all of the current estate is located just inside the boundaries of the Barony of Coole (the island of Inisherk, part of the Crom Castle Demesne, being in the neighbouring Barony of Knockninny).

+On 7 May 2026, it was officially announced on Evening Extra on BBC Radio Ulster that Springwatch 2026 would be based at the Crom Estate.
+This will be the first time that Springwatch has been based in Northern Ireland, and the first time that the programme has been based anywhere outside of the island of Great Britain.